J. Alexander (model): America's Next Top Model

-Alexander appeared on every cycle of the television program America's Next Top Model as the runway coach to the contestants.
-He was made a judge starting with Cycle 5.
-As of Cycle 14 of the show, Alexander was replaced as a permanent judge on the panel by Vogue editor at large André Leon Talley.
-Alexander stayed on as the show's runway coach and has appeared in many of the international versions of the show.
+In 2003, Banks created the reality competition series America's Next Top Model (ANTM) as a way to give general audiences a look into what makes a supermodel.
+Banks, who was a close friend of Alexander, invited him to participate.
+He served solely as a runway coach for the first four seasons before also being added as judge on Cycle 5.
+During Cycle 14 of the show, Alexander was replaced as a permanent judge on the panel by Vogue editor at large André Leon Talley.
+Alexander stayed on as the show's runway coach until 2012 when he and co-stars Nigel Barker and Jay Manuel were let go as part of a major show renovation.

-Alexander's nickname "Miss J" (or "Siss' J" after the word sister) came from Cycle 1 contestant Robin Manning, who often confused Alexander and Jay Manuel and on several occasions referred to Alexander as "Miss J" by accident because of his flamboyant clothing (Alexander often dresses in drag and usually wears a skirt and high heels during runway walking training) and personality.
+Alexander's nickname "Miss J" came from Cycle 1 contestant Robin Manning, who often confused Alexander and Manuel.
+On several occasions she referred to Alexander as "Miss J" by accident because of his flamboyant clothing and personality.
 Accordingly, Jay Manuel is referred to as "Mr. Jay", and ANTM contestants often call them "The Jays", "The Two Jays" or "Mr. and Miss.
 Jay" when they appear together.
-In 2008, the Jays were cast in Operation Fabulous, a show to make over "plain Janes" similar to Queer Eye For The Straight Guy, also produced by Tyra Banks.

-He has also appeared on international versions of Top Model, such as Canada's Next Top Model, Holland's Next Top Model, Korea's Next Top Model, Estonia's Next Top Model and Scandinavia's Next Top Model.
+He has also appeared on international versions of Top Model, such as Canada's Next Top Model, Holland's Next Top Model, Korea's Next Top Model, Estonia's Next Top Model, Scandinavia's Next Top Model and Vietnam's Next Top Model.
 Alexander appeared on the 4 May 2008 episode of Finland's version of ANTM Suomen huippumalli haussa.
-In 2009 and the 2011 final, Alexander appeared on Britain's Next Top Model.
+In 2009 and the 2011 finale, Alexander appeared on Britain's Next Top Model.

-On April 20, 2012, Alexander's contract with America's Next Top Model expired alongside photographer turned director Nigel Barker and Jay Manuel.

 In May 2020, Alexander and Manuel began a weekly Instagram Live series, later syndicated to Facebook and YouTube, based on their experiences working on the show.

+In 2026, he appeared in the Netflix documentary series Reality Check: Inside America's Next Top Model.
+The documentary focused on the series' numerous controversies surrounding the ethics of the competitions.
+During the interview, Alexander revealed that he had suffered a stroke in 2022, leaving him unable to walk.